Sherri010/OperationRoom/README.md

 years_experience: integer

 ```
-create this model using rails command and dont forget to ` rails db:migrate `.
+create this model using rails command and don’t forget to ` rails db:migrate `.

-Now jump to the rails cosole and test your model.
+Now jump to the rails console and test your model.
 Create an few developers to use in the future steps.

 ## Step3: Create Developers Controller
 Create the controller for developers and implement these functionalities: